Vap0r404/todo-mgr/README.md

 # To-Do List Manager (todo-mgr)

-A lightweight command-line To-Do List Manager built with Python, designed to help you easily manage your tasks.
+A lightweight To-Do List Manager built with Python, designed to help you easily manage your tasks.

 ## Features
-- Add new tasks with a simple command-line interface.
+- Add new tasks with a simple GUI.
 - View all current tasks in a neatly organized list.
 - Remove completed or unnecessary tasks.
 - Save and persist tasks between sessions.